 - Job Details: Controls the layout of the individual job display, social login options, and structured schema data (Google Jobs, etc.)

-- Job Board Register: Controls the layout and fields used in the basic candidate data forms for applying and passive info submission.
+- Job Board Register: Controls the layout and fields used in the basic candidate data forms for applying, passive info submission, and updates.

 - Job Board Messages: Customization of intro text (to appear above the results list), Thank You screen, and message for empty search results.